flutter/website/src/docs/development/tools/android-studio.md

 2. Open the `android` subdirectory immediately under the flutter app root.
 For example if the project is called `flutter_app`, open `flutter_app/android`.

-If you haven't run your Flutter app yet, you may see Android Studio report a build error when you open the `android` project.
+If you haven't run your Flutter app yet, you might see Android Studio report a build error when you open the `android` project.
 Run `flutter pub get` in the app's root directory and rebuild the project by selecting **Build > Make** to fix it.